epam/edp-install/docs/user-guide/add-application.md

 # Add Application

-Portal allows to create, clone and import an application and add it to the environment.
-It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins/Tekton.
+EDP Portal allows you to create an application, clone an existing repository with the application to your Version Control System (VCS), or using an external repository and importing an application to the environment.
+When an application is created or cloned, the system automatically generates a corresponding repository within the integrated Version Control System.

-To add an application, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon in the lower-right corner of the screen).
+To add an application, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon on the right side of the screen).
 Once clicked, the **Create new component** dialog will appear, then select **Application** and choose one of the strategies which will be described later in this page.
 You can create an Application [in YAML](#YAML) or [via the two-step menu](#menu) in the dialog.

 ## Create Application in YAML <a name="YAML"></a>